 @Thanks Mel, if you live in California, I think you might find Sugar Apple fruit in the supermarket or Asian grocery stores

-Mel Carriere from San Diego California on January 31, 2014:
+Mel Carriere from Snowbound and down in Northern Colorado on January 31, 2014:

 Sounds like a complete, all around tree.
 I've never heard of this particular plant before, and your article was certainly informative.
 Great hub!

 Mazlan (author) from Malaysia on October 09, 2013:

 Hi Celiegirl, thanks for dropping by and commenting.
 I am glad it had given you new information on this amazing sweetsop or sugar apple fruit.